-Registration to the World Water Week is required for all participants, including speakers and invited participants.
+Registration to the World Water Week is required for all partic- The World Water Week will be held at Stockholmsmässan in ipants, including speakers and invited participants.
 The online registration is available at www.worldwaterweek.org.
 Please note that registration for the various field visits and social events will be confirmed upon payment on a "first come - first served" basis.